Text by: Alice Finney

-Tattooing as a practice has long been associated with social outsiders as a sign of rebellion.
+Tattooing and tattoo culture as a practice has long been associated with social outsiders as a sign of rebellion.
 Donned by criminals, prisoners, bikers and prostitutes they used to have connotations with deviant behaviour.

 Photo by: Liat Cohen (loveyourmom tattoo clothing shop collection)

 In recent years, however, the practice has entered the mainstream and become socially acceptable for the masses, as a cursory glance along any highstreet or in any magazine reveals.
 A 2015 survey showed that one fifth of all British adults have been inked, with 30% of 25- to 39-year-olds having at least one tattoo.
 It'd be quicker to name check the models without than those with.
 As the popularity of the artform increased, and tattoos have appeared on more and more bodies, they are no longer considered taboo.
 However, in a society that repeatedly attempts to control and govern our body image — through censoring nipples, condemning female pubes and other such regulatory rules — tattoo styles still signify a desire for something radical.

 Tattoos In Fashion Industry - Tattoo Style Clothing

 In their ubiquity, tattoos have shed their rebellious origins.
 So what do they signify today?
 If they can no longer unite a social group in some counterculture, what place do they have in art?
 Fashion has adopted them.
 While apparel has always existed as a site for constructing identity, it has seen a marked resurgence as of late.